 Biased interpretation

 By contrast, others suggest that even when information is attainable, people’s political and religious beliefs often clash with climate science facts, leading to a bias in the interpretation of climate facts in order to reconcile them with conflicting beliefs and thus reduce cognitive dissonance [19].
 This phenomenon, known as motivated reasoning, has been shown to influence individual CCBs, mainly for political and religious motivations [4,10,20].
 For instance, Hart and Nisbet [21] conducted an experiment where they presented Republican and Democratic voters in the United States with the same news story about possible climate change-related impacts on human health.
 Their study found that the impact of this information was different along party lines: Democrats risk perception and support for green policies increased, while among Republican the information produced a “boomerang effect” by reinforcing their sceptical views.
 Therefore, even when presented with the same information, this can be interpreted biasedly to avoid compromising political beliefs.
 Similarly, religious beliefs induce individuals to interpret climate change facts in a way that avoids conflict with their beliefs.
-For instance, [16]individuals who believe in a deity are more likely to attribute climate change and its repercussions to that deity’s will rather than to human activity [22].
+For instance, there is evidence of Africans who attribute climate events to Allah (“Allah brings the rain.
+The one who causes the drought is Allah.”), to God (“We gather in church and pray for rain.
+There is nothing we can do.”), or to a sea goddess “whose anger can unleash flooding and destruction” [16].
+Thus, individuals who believe in a deity are more likely to attribute climate change and its repercussions to that deity’s will rather than to human activity [22].
 Similarly, attending religious services has been linked to more incorrect CCBs [23].
 However, these effects may vary across religions [24,25].
 Thus, even when people have access to rigorous information and the ability to understand it, politically or religiously motivated reasoning can lead to incorrect beliefs.

 Understanding climate change trough personal experiences